hubert-marteau/MultiChainJavaAPI/README.md

 #### multichain.test.object.formatters
 The package `multichain.test` contains Java unit test.
-Test are written with `main()` function to be executed whatever IDE or system used.
+Test are written with `main()` function to be executed on whatever IDE or system used.

 The package `command` has to contain unit tests for each command.
 The package `object.formatters` is helpful to test the good work of Formatters Json<->Java.